westerndevs/western-devs-website/source/_posts/2017-07-01-Nothing_in_Kanban_Prevents_Scrum.md

 1. an end date that the delivery team can use as a goal for delivery
 1. an end date that a customer can use as an expectation

-Scrum achieves these goals by using particular activities around the time box.
+Scrum achieves these goals by using particular activities around and in the time box.
 As an example, let us say that a Scrum team has a 2 week Sprint, so at the start of a 2 week period, they replenish their sprint backlog in the Spring Planning meeting.
 They will select how much work to accept as the goal (Sprint goal/forecast) for the 2 week period.
 They will ~~not accept~~ _strongly discourage_ changes to the contents of the sprint backlog for the 2 week period.
 They will meet daily to discuss the current state of things and adjust any daily plans as appropriate.
 They will strive to complete the Sprint goal (all of the forecasted work) by the end of the Sprint, and they will plan to demonstrate their accomplishments to external parties in a Sprint Review.
 They will also plan reflect on their own activities and try to identify opportunities to improve their own capabilities in a Sprint Retrospective.

 So what we've discovered is that: